samjschapiro/cs225_project/admin/Project Proposal.md

 ## Data Correction
-As mentioned above, we will be using only the `Airport ID`, `Latitude`, and `Longitude` columns for each `Airport`.
+As mentioned above, we will be using only the `Airport ID`, `Latitude`, and `Longitude` columns for each airport.
 If a missing value is present in any of the four columns, we will disregard that entry.
 We will also check that each `Latitude` value is between `-90` and `90` and that each `Longitude` value is between `-180` and `180`, since these are the only realistic values those quantities can take.

-To ensure that there are no errors with the route data, before serializing a `Route` object, we will check that its `Source Airport ID` and `Destination Airport ID` exist in our set of airports.
+To ensure that there are no errors with the route data, before serializing a route, we will check that its `Source Airport ID` and `Destination Airport ID` exist in our set of airports.